moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 ***onSnapshot***: is a method provided by Firebase Firestore to listen for real-time updates in your Firestore database.
 This method attaches a listener to a document or a collection in your Firestore database.
 Whenever data in that document or collection changes, the listener triggers, and your application can immediately react to the update.

-**howtofirebase:: real-time-update: how to listen for real-time updates in your firebase;** import the necessary Firebase Firestore functions and your Firebase instance, create a query for the Firestore collection you want to listen to, use the onSnapshot function to listen for real-time updates in your Firestore collection,then when you no longer need the snapshot, you can unsubscribe from it.
-// DM: todoMM: howtos are supposed to preceed a code example.
+//(done) DM: todoMM: howtos are supposed to preceed a code example.
 Put this howto in your code where you do it.
+MM: i moved this howto to the expense-tracker repo.

 ***collection***: is a function that gets a reference to a Firestore collection.
 A collection in Firestore is a grouping of documents, similar to a table in a traditional database.